mdburch/CleaningDataProject/CodeBook.md

 10. Read in the features.txt file into a chracter vector.
 This file represents the name of all of the features associated with the data found in X_test.txt and X_train.txt
 11. Modify the character vector by replacing '-' with '_' and replacing '()' with 'Val'.
 This transformation is done to make the column extraction process easier(step 16)
 12. Set the column names of the data frame created in step 9 to 'subject' for the subject column, 'activity' for the activity column, and the modified feature names from step 11 as the feature columns.
 13. Read in the activity_labels.txt values into a factor.
 This file is set up as a key (numeric 1-6) and value (character activity type) pair.
-Only the character strings representing activities were stored in the factor.
+Only the character strings representing activities (values) were stored in the factor.
 NOTE: If this file were to change where the labels were not listed from numeric 1-6, this step would have to be modified.
-14. Convert the activity column of the data frame created in step 9 to a factor
+14. Convert the 'activity' column of the data frame created in step 9 to a factor
 15. Set the levels of the activity factor column from step 14 to the activity labels created in step 13.
-This replaces the values 1-6 with the activity values (WALKING, SITTING,...etc)
+This replaces the values 1-6 with the activity values (WALKING, WALKING_UPSTAIRS,...etc)
-16. From the full data set originally created in step 9, select the columns with the terms 'meanVal' and 'stdVal' and store those columns in a separate data frame along with the subject and activity columns.
+16. From the full data set originally created in step 9, select the columns with the terms 'meanVal' and 'stdVal' and store those columns in a separate data frame along with the 'subject' and 'activity' columns.
 This new data frame consists of only features that from the original data set labeled as mean() or std().
 This does not include features from the original data set with names labeled as meanFreq() or features which averaged signals denoted by featureNameMean
 17. Group the data set constructed in step 16 by the subject followed by the activity.
 18. Summarize the grouped data set in step 17 by solving for the mean values of the features for each subject performing each activity (example: solve the mean for the features where the subject is 1 and the activity is WALKING, then solve where the subject is 1 and the activity is SITTING, etc.).
 19. Rename the 'meanVal' columns to 'AvgMeans' and the 'stdVal' columns to 'AvgStd' to better represent the data